cloudkernel-tech/pursuit-guide/docs/index.rst

 Autonomous driving has been widely accepted as an essential tool in various industrial applications including surveillance, infrastructure inspection, agriculture, etc.
 Despite that technologies are evolving rapidly in this field, the scaling of autonomous driving applications is hindered by the scarcity of open collaborative products that can be easily integrated for vertical market segments.
-The Pursuit autopilot is presented by Cloudkernel Technologies as an open solution for agriculture and surveillance, and it aims to aid partners to deliver autonomous driving services with maximized efficiency to end-users.
+The Pursuit autopilot is presented by Cloudkernel Technologies as an open solution for agriculture and inspection, and it aims to aid partners to deliver autonomous driving services with maximized efficiency to end-users.